Objects of a sentence are divided into two types: 1.) Direct Object & 2.) Indirect Object

 There are two pronouns in the sentence: 1.) it 2.) him

 The sentence pattern is not the same as in the first example.
-Therefore, it cannot directly be assumed that 'it' is the indirect object because firsthand, Max acted toward the thing first which is represented by the pronoun 'it'.
+Therefore, it cannot directly be assumed that 'it' is the indirect object because, in this sentence, Max acted toward the thing first which is represented by the pronoun 'it'.
 She then acted toward him, second.
-As a result, 'him' is the indirect object while 'it' is the direct one.
+This makes 'him' the indirect object while 'it' is the direct object.

 More examples: